DashankaNadeeshanDeSilva/Harvest-Recommendation-App/README.md

 # Harvest-Recommendation-App

-A Machine Learning based recommendation system which recommends the best crop to grow given following data:
+A Machine Learning based recommendation system which recommends the best crop to grow given the following data:
-* Fertilizer: Nitrogen, Phosphorous and Pottasium
+* Fertilizer: Nitrogen, Phosphorous and Potassium
-* Environmnetal data: PH, Rainfall, Temperature and Humidity
+* Environmental data: PH, Rainfall, Temperature and Humidity

 ## Data

-The dataset used to trained model can be found in the data directory.
+The dataset used to train the model can be found in the data directory.

 ## Tasks